meteor/guide/content/code-style.md

 meteor npm install --save-dev eslint-config-airbnb eslint-plugin-import eslint-plugin-meteor eslint-plugin-react eslint-plugin-jsx-a11y eslint
 ```

-If you're not using React in your project you can omit `eslint-plugin-react` from the above command.

 > Meteor comes with npm bundled so that you can type meteor npm without worrying about installing it yourself.
 If you like, you can also use a globally installed npm command.

 You can also add a `eslintConfig` section to your `package.json` to specify that you'd like to use the Airbnb config, and to enable [ESLint-plugin-Meteor](https://github.com/dferber90/eslint-plugin-meteor).
 You can also setup any extra rules you want to change, as well as adding a lint npm command: